Ego sum rex Romanus et super grammaticam

 One feature hinted at above is the multiple paths to victory.
 Here it is a little different than the asymmetric victory conditions of Here I Stand.
 In the case of Pax Renaissance, there are four victory conditions that have to be triggered, individually, by a player.
 Once triggered, all four players can win using that path.
 Of course, one imagines that a player doesn’t trigger a victory condition unless they have a particular advantage.
 It is a twist on the asymmetric victory where nobody knows ahead of time what each player’s advantages are going to be.

 Also like Here I Stand, the innovative use of cards and tokens as playing pieces, bookkeeping components, and a streamlined UI add much to this game’s appeal.
-Just one example: Their are four cards, one for each of the victory conditions.
+Just one example: There are four cards, one for each of the victory conditions.
 To “activate” a victory condition, the card is flipped over.
 On the non-active side, the card describes the state of that technology which precedes the advance made during this period.
 It reminds me of the “Age” advancements in games like Age of Empires, all with just a card.

-Probably the most significant departure is the fact that most of the pieces you play aren’t actually “your” pieces.
+Probably the most significant departure from typical historical strategy games is the fact that most of the pieces you play aren’t actually “your” pieces.
 While I may concentrate my efforts building up the “black” (Islamic) power across the East, that doesn’t mean they’ll be my friends.
 I may very easily find myself using Catholic armies to wipe out the very Islamic power that I had just created.
 One of the victory conditions actually depends on a particular faith becoming “dominant”, but even then the distinction remains.
 You might be thinking of the Reformist (red pieces, in the game) as “yours” as you try to make them the dominant religion, but anyone can use them against you, and you can use any religion for your own purposes.

 Similarly, the building of “infrastructure,” usually the key to any economic game, is mostly off-board and outside of the game.
 If an empire (let’s assume one under our control) begins gobbling up their neighbors, one might assume that it amasses infrastructure that leads to higher tax bases and, thus, more government treasury to advance its cause.
 But that assumption is neither here nor there.
-For the player, they interact with empires by tapping into the trade routes (concessions in the game’s language) or by controlling particular interests with the territory (abstractly represented by cards, which in some cases allow money to be recovered).
+For the player, you interact with empires by tapping into the trade routes (concessions in the game’s language) or by controlling particular interests with the territory (abstractly represented by cards, which in some cases allow money to be recovered).
 And none of this is permanent.
 While defensive play is possible and part of the game, there is no power or scope of control you can amass that can’t be wiped out with a single play from an opponent.

 Again, it’s a deeply woven interaction between the simplicity of the game model and the simulation of the period.
 The “merchant princes” generated vast wealth which they parleyed into political power, both direct and indirect.
 However, it did not make them the equivalent of the nobility.
 While they may used finances to bend the policies of empires, they still did business at the pleasure of their own governments.
 Anything that capitalism could build could be wiped out by decree.